StefHerregods/datathon-AI-art/README.md

 # Datathon 2023
 Host: KU Leuven

-This project attempts to find possible factors that could help existing GAN models discern between real and AI images.
+This project attempts to find possible factors that could help an existing GAN model discern between real and AI images.

 ## Data information:
 The datasets, provided by KU Leuven, could be found in the FilesCSVFormat folder and include: